leah-is-offline/CMPUT291GP2/README.md

-name: Leah Copeland 	ccid: copeland
-name: Azeez Abass		ccid: aabass
+Leah Copeland & Azeez Abass

-a line that says we did not collaborate with anyone else
+TUI to simulate a mock forum